M-IDoL: Information Decomposition for Modality-Specific and Diverse Representation Learning in Medical Foundation Model: Experiments

-\textbf{Visualization of Representation Distribution.} We visualize the t-SNE clusters of representations across five modalities in Fig.~\ref{fig:t-SNE}, where 10K images are randomly selected from each modality (following the setting of \cite{MedCoss}).
-As shown Fig.~\ref{fig:t-SNE}(a-e), modality-specific models pretrained on a single imaging modality consistently exhibit fine-grained feature discrimination within their target domains, capturing rich intra-modality representational diversity.
+\textbf{Visualization of Representation Distribution.} We visualize the t-SNE clusters of representations across five modalities in Fig.~\ref{fig:t-SNE}, where 10K images are randomly selected from each modality (following the setting in MedCoss \cite{MedCoss}).
+As shown in Fig.~\ref{fig:t-SNE}(a-e), modality-specific models pretrained on a single imaging modality consistently exhibit fine-grained feature discrimination within their target domains, capturing rich intra-modality representational diversity.
 For instance, in the fundus-specific model RETFound (Fig.~\ref{fig:t-SNE}(a)), the representations of fundus images expand into multiple well-separated subclusters (blue).
 In contrast, joint pre-training (Fig.~\ref{fig:t-SNE}(f)) with a uniform CL objective fails to produce clear modality-wise boundaries.
-This demonstrate a significant information ambiguity, where multimodal representations are blended into a shared embedding space, thus suboptimal performance compared to modality-specific models in most diagnostic tasks.
+This demonstrates significant information ambiguity, where multimodal representations are blended into a shared embedding space, thus leading to suboptimal performance compared with modality-specific models in most diagnostic tasks.
 Although MedCoss (Fig.~\ref{fig:t-SNE}(g)) and CoSMIC (Fig.~\ref{fig:t-SNE}(h)) are explicitly designed to encourage modality specificity and can separate modalities to some extent, they still exhibit limited fine-grained representational diversity within each modality compared with the modality-specific baselines in Fig.~\ref{fig:t-SNE}(a–e).
-By contrast, M-IDoL (Fig.~\ref{fig:t-SNE}(i)) achieves both sharper inter-modality cluster separation and more refined intra-modality feature structuring, providing strong evidence of effective modality-specific and diverse representation learning.
+When M-IDoL is ablated by removing $\mathcal{L}_{\text{route}}$ (Fig.~\ref{fig:t-SNE}(i)), substantial overlap across modalities remains, such as the evident intermixing among the red, orange, and green clusters in the central region.
+By contrast, M-IDoL with both $\mathcal{L}_{\text{route}}$ and $\mathcal{L}_{\text{cst}}$ (Fig.~\ref{fig:t-SNE}(j)) achieves sharper inter-modality cluster separation and more refined intra-modality feature structuring, providing strong evidence for effective modality-specific and diverse representation learning in joint multimodal medical visual pre-training.